4 tips to help to make your holiday gift-wrapping easier - NewsBreak

 CHICAGO ( NewsNation Now ) — ‘Tis the season for giving but sometimes those presents might be challenging to wrap.

-While throwing gifts in a gift bag may be a quick and easy solution, many people say they like personalized wrapped gifts more.Should we visit grandma?
-Omicron disrupts holiday travel plans
+While throwing gifts in a gift bag may be a quick and easy solution, many people say they like personalized wrapped gifts more.Can’t afford a storm shelter?
+Alabama’s $3,000 shelter tax credit starts in 2022

 Andrea Rappaport joined NewsNation’s Morning in America to share some tips and tricks to make your gifts extra special.